PuttaAnudeep/Sweet-Shop-Management-System/README.md

 -   **User Interface**: Customers can browse sweets with filtering and search capabilities.
 -   **Shopping Cart**: Add items to cart and manage quantities.
 -   **Payment Integration**: Secure payment processing using Stripe.
+-   **Favorites List**: Customers can save their favorite sweets for easy access.
+-   **Customer Reviews**: Customers can write commments for sweets to share their feedback.
 -   **Responsive Design**: A beautiful, responsive UI built with Tailwind CSS.

 ## Tech Stack